zegoldengecko/Financial-Planner/README.md

 DESCRIPTION

-This is a full-stakc personal finance tracking applicaiton built with REACT, Node.js/Express, and SQLite3.
-It allows users to track income and expenses, categoriess transactions, analyse spending patterns, and view financial trends across monthly and yealry timeframes.
+This is a full‑stack personal finance tracking application built with React, Node.js/Express, and SQLite3.
+It allows users to track income and expenses, categorize transactions, analyze spending patterns, and view financial trends across both monthly and yearly timeframes.

 FEATURES
 User and Security